Laskarina Bouboulina

-Laskarina Bouboulina (Λασκαρίνα (Μπουμπουλίνα) Πινότση; 1771 – 22 May 1825) was a Greek naval commander, heroine of the Greek War of Independence in 1821, and considered the first woman to attain the rank of admiral.
+Laskarina Pinotsi, commonly known as Bouboulina (Λασκαρίνα (Μπουμπουλίνα) Πινότση; 1771 – 22 May 1825), was a Greek naval commander in the Greek War of Independence in 1821, considered one of the first women to attain the rank of admiral.

-She was born in Constantinople in 1771 into a family of Arvanite origin.
-During her youth she developed an interest in sailing which was facilitated by her stepfather's liberal attitude to education.
+Bouboulina was born in Constantinople in 1771.
+Her father was Stavrianos Pinotsis, an Arvanite from Hydra and her mother was Skevo Kokkini, descendant of the Byzantine Kokkinis family.
+During her youth, she developed an interest in sailing which was facilitated by her stepfather's liberal attitude to education.
 She was widowed twice, inheriting a considerable sum of money from her second husband.
-She later joined the Filiki Etaireia secret society which sought to achieve Greek independence from the Ottoman Empire, being among the few women to do so.
-Following the outbreak of the Greek War of Independence she commanded a fleet of Spetsiot ships which contributed to several campaigns most notably the Siege of Nafplion.
+She later allegedly joined the Filiki Etaireia secret society which sought to achieve Greek independence from the Ottoman Empire, being among the few women to do so.
+Following the outbreak of the Greek War of Independence she commanded a fleet of Spetsiot ships which contributed to several campaigns, most notably the siege of Nafplion.

-Following the defeat of her faction in the Greek civil war of 1824 she was expelled to Spetses and briefly imprisoned on false charges.
+Following the defeat of her faction in the Greek civil war in 1824, Bouboulina was briefly imprisoned and expelled to Spetses.
 She was killed on 22 May 1825, during the course of a family feud.
+A few days after her death, the Russian Navy awarded her with the honorary title of Admiral, and in 2018 she was awarded the honorary title of Rear Admiral by the Greek Navy.

 Biography

 Early life

-Bouboulina was born in 1771 in Constantinople; she originated from the local native Arvanite population of the island of Hydra.
-She was the daughter of Stavrianos Pinotsis, a captain from Hydra island, and his wife Skevo Kokkini.
+Bouboulina was born in 1771 in Constantinople.
+She was the daughter of Stavrianos Pinotsis, a captain from Hydra island, and his wife Skevo (Paraskevi) Kokkini, descendant of the notable Byzantine Kokkinis family; a large part of this family lived in the island of Zakynthos.
+From her father's side, she originated from the local native Arvanite population of the island of Hydra.
 The Ottomans had imprisoned Pinotsis for his part in the failed Orlov revolt of 1769–1770 against the Ottoman rule shortly after the birth of his daughter.
 Her father died soon afterward and the mother and child returned to Hydra.
 Bouboulina's family moved to Spetses when she was four years old.
 Her mother later married Spetsiot Dimitrios Lazarou-Orlov.
 Lazarou had previously double-barrelled his family name to Lazarou-Orlov in order to commemorate his participation in the Orlov revolt and declare his loyalty to Russia.
 Bouboulina grew up alongside her half-siblings.
 During her youth she enjoyed swimming, fishing, riding on horseback, sailing and singing klepht songs.
 Her stepfather encouraged her interest in sailing beyond the accepted social norms of the time, a decision which has been attributed to his admiration for Russian empress Catherine the Great.
 Her home's library contained many books from Enlightenment era writers including those of Friedrich von Schiller and Voltaire.